iglpdc/dmrg101/README.md

 To be able to install `dmrg101` in your computer, you need to have Python installed and an internet connection to download some extra packages used by `dmrg101`.
 Both Python and all the rest of the packages used by `dmrg101` are avaliable for free from the Internet.
+Find the details under the *Install* section

 `dmrg101` will run and install in any operating system (Windows, Linux, Mac,...).
 The packages installed by `dmrg101` are installed in an isolated